pleasantone/adif_merge/README.rst

     adif_merge.py -o mergedlog.adif -c merged_wsjtx.log -p problems.json \
             ~/.local/share/WSJT-X/wsjtx_log.adi ~/Documents/GridTracker/*.adif

-Please use the `--problem` option to look at unresolved merge issues.
+Please use the `--problem` option to look at merge issues that the program wasn't confident about resolving.
+For example QRZ and LoTW often differ about user-entered information like ITU and CQ zones.

-For example QRZ and LoTW often differ about items like ITU and CQ zones.
-The problems option will generate two .json files, a summary and a list of all unresolved issues.
+The problems option will a .json file that is approximately human readable list of unresolved issues you may wish to fix--first organized by field, and again organized by QSO.

 Feedback & Disclaimer